Simarjeet-Brar/CENG317/README.md

 ![r2](https://user-images.githubusercontent.com/43556409/49171347-540b8b80-f30c-11e8-8c70-6986534afb44.PNG)

-You test sensor by changes the reading for example use your phone's flash light to raise and cover it by your hand to decrease the amount of light on your sensor.
+You can test sensor by changeing the reading for example use your phone's flash light to raise and cover it by your hand to decrease the amount of light on your sensor.

 # Enclosure